 Deviled Eggs Step-By-Step

-For a sensational filling, add a little acid to the mix: vinegar (rice vinegar, Champagne vinegar, white vinegar, whatever kind you like) or lemon juice will add some snap to your deviled eggs.
+9. To brighten the flavor, add a little acid to the mix.
+Vinegar (rice vinegar, Champagne vinegar, white vinegar, whatever kind you like) or lemon juice will add some snap to your deviled eggs.

-Once the filling meets your exacting standards, scoop it into a piping bag -- or make your own piping bag by cutting the corner out of a basic Ziploc bag.
-Then pipe the filling back into the empty wells of the egg whites.
-Or just use a spoon to scoop all the good stuff into the little wells.
+11. Once the filling meets your exacting standards, scoop it into a piping bag — or make your own piping bag by cutting the corner out of a basic zip-top bag.
+Then pipe the filling back into the empty wells of the egg whites — if you want to get a little fancy, use a star tip.
+Or just use a small spoon to scoop all the good stuff into the little wells.

 Most Popular Deviled Egg Ideas